 Step 3: Stock research and screening

-If you’re planning to handpick stocks, then stock screening and market tracking should definitely be a part of your research process.
+If you’re planning to handpick stocks, then stock screening and the best stock tracking apps and websites should definitely be a part of your research process.

 Quantitative and qualitative research go together like bread and butter.
 I advise you to do the qualitative research the old-fashioned way — by looking up company information.
 For the quantitative analysis, you’ll need a stock screener.